yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 Van Krevelen plot visualizes the chemical composition of complex chemical mixtures and it characterizes the data quality and how the data is distributed.
 Compounds with similar structures and functional groups will cluster together on the plot.

 ![MS groups](images/MSgroups.png)
+MSgroups plot shows the abundance distribution of unambiguous assignments.

 ![msassign](images/msassign.png)
+Assignment mass spectrum then shows what was actually assigned: green are the assigned compounds, red are unassigned ones (eventually, if applicable, isotopes are in blue color).
+It is useful to check whether there are any gaps around particular m/z, which would mean there is a problem with the assignment.

 # Recalibration
 The next step is recalibration, which ensures that we will have an accurate mass list prior to formula assignment and any systemic bias is removed.
 In MFAssignR, recalibration was adapted from {% cite Savory2011 %} and {% cite Kozhinov2013 %}.